menu

 Overview

 Salineville is a very small village located in the state of Ohio.
 With a population of 1,178 people and just one neighborhood, Salineville is the 555th largest community in Ohio.
-Salineville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Salineville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Occupations and Workforce

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Salineville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Salineville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Salineville are a mix of both white- and blue-collar jobs.
 Overall, Salineville is a village of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Salineville who work in sales jobs (14.70%), management occupations (7.16%), and maintenance occupations (6.96%).

 Setting & Lifestyle